-As part of its sustainability strategy, Swiss Life has defined four fields of action up for the period until 2024: its business behaviour, its role as an asset owner and manager, the way it runs its insurance and consulting business and its role as an employer.
+Sustainability is an integral part of Swiss Life's business.
+The focus is on four fields of action: its business behaviour, its role as an asset owner and manager, the way it runs its insurance and advisory business and its role as an employer.
 In all these fields of action, Swiss Life makes a direct contribution to people's lives, to society and to the environment.